 An overdraft is when your bank account balance goes below zero.
 Usually you will agree an overdraft with your bank in advance up to a specific limit.
 An overdraft is a form of credit, which means that any money you use from your overdraft is money you owe to the bank.
-When you use an overdraft, this can incur an interest charge or fee from your bank.
+When you use an overdraft, this can incur an interest charge from your bank.

 An overdraft may be offered to you as part of opening a bank account or you may need to apply for one from your bank account provider.
 The amount of your overdraft will depend on your personal circumstances, including credit score, income and outgoings.
 Usually there is no charge to arrange an overdraft.
 You will likely incur interest charges when you use your overdraft.